-Man arrested following weekend death in Lanark
+Man charged following weekend death in Lanark

 - Published

-Police investigating the death of a 24-year-old man in South Lanarkshire have made an arrest.
+A 44-year-old man has been charged in connection with the death of a man in South Lanarkshire.

-Peter Kirkwood was seriously hurt in an assault in Mousebank Road, Lanark, in the early hours of Saturday 16 July.
+Peter Kirkwood, 24, was seriously hurt in an assault in Mousebank Road, Lanark, in the early hours of Saturday 16 July.
 He died at the scene.

-Police Scotland confirmed a 44-year-old man had been arrested in connection with the incident.
+Police Scotland confirmed a 44-year-old man had been charged and is due to appear at Airdrie Sheriff Court later.

 It came after they arrested a 22-year-old man on Sunday who has since been released pending further inquiries.